The two WORST sexual experiences of my life had one very important thing in common, which was the poorly-timed use of biting during foreplay.

 For God’s sakes: breathe.
 Take slow, deep breaths.
 Practice doing some deep belly breaths right now.

-Remembering to breathe is crucial to staying present, having the ability to last longer in bed, and being able to read what’s going on in HER body so you don’t end up making this next mistake.
+Remembering to breathe is crucial to staying present, having the ability to last longer during penetration, and being able to read what’s going on in HER body so you don’t end up making this next mistake.

 Doing Things without any apparent reason.